Today you're going to learn how to choose wind turbine motors and build a simple and cheap low power wind turbine, entirely homemade from scratch.

 WARNING!
-Diodes can be connected correctly only one way!
-Check out how to determine the polarity of a diode, it is important to locate the anode pin.
+There is only one way to connect the diodes correctly!
+Check out how to determine the polarity of a diode; it is important to locate the anode pin.
 Low power 1N5817 Schottky diodes are most convenient for windbelt generator.

 picture 7 - Windbelt electric schematic diagram picture 8 picture 9

-We have bought USB extension cable (Picture 8) on e-bay, cut it in half and connected wires coming out of female USB connector directly to the output of windmill electronics (picture 7 - shown on the right side).
-USB extension cable has 4 wires, but we need only outer two, plus and minus 5V (Picture 9).
+We have bought a USB extension cable (Picture 8) on e-bay and cut it in half.
+Then we have connected wires coming out of female USB port directly to the output of windmill electronics (picture 7 - shown on the right side).
+The USB extension cable has four wires, but we need only outer two, plus and minus 5V (Picture 9).

 WARNING!
-Before connecting any USB device it is MANDATORY to check polarity and exact voltage (it has to be between 4.9 and 5.3 Volts) on micro-wind-generator USB connector using volt-meter!!!
+Before connecting any USB device, it is MANDATORY to check polarity and exact voltage (it has to be between 4.9 and 5.2 Volts) on micro-wind-generator USB port!

 Windbelt Power Generation Principle

-Current prototype with 65cm long membrane (Picture 10) and strong neodymium magnet (Picture 11) can generate 40mW in a 10mph wind.
+The prototype with a 65cm long membrane (Picture 10) and a strong neodymium magnet (Picture 11) can generate 40mW in a 10mph wind.

 picture 10 picture 11